Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

    Expected Response of the CORS set up should be like:
    ```[{"maxAgeSeconds": 3600, "method": ["GET", "HEAD", "PUT", "POST"], "origin": ["http://localhost:3000", "https://ninkatec-2-7tifx5rv7q-as.a.run.app", "http://127.0.0.1:3000"], "responseHeader": ["*"]}]```

-  Under "origin", you will see the local host urls and the actual domain url.
-Swap that for your own deployed app url.
-Also, you can consider removing the local host urls so you will not accidentally upload any videos etc from local testing by accident.

    To set your CORS setup, create a JSON file named cors-config.json (or any name you prefer) with the CORS settings.
    Command to set your CORS set up is ```gsutil cors set cors-config.json gs://YOUR_BUCKET_NAME```